forta-network/bot-review-checklist/README.md

-# Forta Agent Review Checklist
+# Forta Bot Review Checklist

-This document is intended to serve as a checklist for agent developers to ensure they are producing high quality agents.
+This document is intended to serve as a checklist for detection bot developers to ensure they are producing high quality bots.
 As a living, breathing document, if you feel there is something missing you are encouraged to create a PR 🙂

 ## Installation